devicetree-org/lopper/docs/sdt-from-linux.md

    honoring `dtc_force: true` for boards that set it.
-3. **`compose_non_linux`** Lopper assist on the flat Zephyr DT, with `--linux-dt <flat>` for address dedup and `--board <name>` to locate the augment YAML, producing `<board>-non-linux.yaml`.
+3. **`compose_non_linux`** Lopper assist on the flat Zephyr DT, with `--linux-dt <flat>` for address dedup and `--board <name>` to locate the domains.yaml, producing `<board>-non-linux.yaml`.
 4. **`assemble_sdt`** Lopper assist with `--linux-dt <flat>` and `--non-linux <yaml>`, producing `<board>-system-top.dts`.
 With